oceanprotocol-archive/OEPs/13/README.md

 The main differences of this flow are:

-1. The AMBASSADOR, search on [Google Datasets](https://toolbox.google.com/datasetsearch/) website  and discover a relevant free/commons asset
+1. The PUBLISHER, search on [Google Datasets](https://toolbox.google.com/datasetsearch/) website  and discover a relevant free/commons asset

-1. The AMBASSADOR goes to the Ocean Commons Marketplace frontend application, and open the form of "Import a Commons/Free Asset from Google Datasets"
+1. The PUBLISHER goes to the Ocean Commons Marketplace frontend application, and open the form of "Import a Commons/Free Asset from Google Datasets"

-1. The AMBASSADOR fill the following information:
+1. The PUBLISHER fill the following information:
    - URL of the Google Dataset to import (i.e: https://toolbox.google.com/datasetsearch/search?query=Weather%20in%20Australia&docid=gEf986q6CT26lj9yAAAAAA%3D%3D)
    - List of URL's of the contents associated (can't be imported directly)